rspamd/rspamd.com/support.md

 </div>

 ## Donations
 If you would like to support Rspamd you can make donations to help us covering hardware and conferences costs used for Rspamd development and promotion.
-You can donate via PayPal, Github Sponsors, or contact <support@rspamd.com>.
+You can donate via PayPal, GitHub Sponsors, or contact <support@rspamd.com>.
 <div class="btn-support-group">
     <a class="btn-support btn-dropbox">
         <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">